toptensoftware/svmon/readme.md

 If a directory is added or deleted, events for all its sub-directories and contained files are not generated.

-All file directory names are normalized to forward slash format.
+All file and directory names are normalized to forward slash format.
 The file name for `dir` events is always suffixed with a '/'.
 A 'delete

 ## Coalescing Periods